 Get a DC Real Estate License by Reciprocity

 Virginia and Maryland applicants can get a license by reciprocity.
 You will need to pass the DC portion of the PSI exam.
 To take that exam, you will need to bring with you to the exam a) your original out-of-state license certification, b) the 3 hour fair housing course completion certificate and c) your driver license or equivalent.
-Applicants licensed in other states can get a DC license by an endorsement application, which is very a similar to reciprocity.
+Applicants licensed in other states may be able to get a DC license by an endorsement application, which is very a similar to reciprocity.
 But in addition to the above, you will also need proof of your pre-license 60 hours in your state.
-Brokers need to prove 135 hours plus 2 years of sales experience preceding the application.
+(Brokers?
+135 hours plus 2 years of sales experience preceding the application.)

 Here is a summary of steps.

-Sign up for the 3 hour Fair Housing course online
+3 hour Fair Housing course online

 Other states: Check your state board or commission site to get the certification.

 5. Apply for your DC license with the District of Columbia Real Estate Commission.
 Apply here on the DC Real Estate Commission website.
 (Click Applicants section) After passing the PSI exam, you can go to the DC Commission site and register for a new account.
 After creating your account go to the login page at and fill out the form and pay the DC real estate license application fee.
 Note: A DC salesperson must sign up and work under a licensed DC broker.

 This summary was prepared by Paul Hartke, a licensed broker in Virginia, Maryland and Washington, DC.
 This is only a summary.
 The full details can be found at psiexams.com.
 Paul Hartke and his brother Keith own National Realty based in Reston, VA with over 140 agents in VA, MD and DC.